-Recycled water is also injected into the Los Angeles County Department of Public Works' three seawater intrusion barriers located along the Coast of Los Angeles County (Alamitos, West Coast, and Dominguez Gap barriers).
-Highly purified recycled water used for injection at the Alamitos Barrier is produced at WRD's Leo J. Vander Lans Water Treatment Facility.
+Recycled water is also injected into the LACDPW's three seawater intrusion barriers located along the Coast of Los Angeles County (Alamitos, West Coast, and Dominguez Gap barriers).
+Highly purified recycled water used for injection at the Alamitos Barrier is produced at WRD's LVL AWTF.
 The recycled water for the Dominguez Gap Barrier is generated at the City of Los Angeles' Terminal Island Water Reclamation Plant/Advanced Water Purification Facility.
 And the recycled water for the West Coast Barrier is produced at the West Basin Municipal Water District's Edward C. Little Water Recycling Facility.
 Extensive recycled water monitoring and regular groundwater modeling are performed to ensure that the treatment plants are operating as intended and that the injected water is making a positive contribution to the groundwater basins.
-All three barrier projects have increased the recycled water produced in the barrier operations and are expanding their respective infrastructures to increase delivery, with the ultimate goal of completely phasing out the potable water used at the barriers.
+All three barrier projects have increased the recycled water produced in the barrier operations and are expanding their respective infrastructures to increase delivery, with the goal of completely phasing out the potable water used at the barriers.
 All three barriers are currently permitted for 100% recycled water recharge.